-- (8) Where a person is authorised as mentioned in subsection (7) (c)- - (a) the authorisation shall identify the recovery order; and - (b) any person claiming to be so authorised shall, if asked to do so, produce some duly authenticated document showing that he is so authorised. - (9) A person shall be guilty of an offence if he intentionally obstructs an authorised person exercising the power under subsection (3) (b) to remove a child. - (10) A person guilty of an offence under this section shall be liable on summary conviction to a fine not exceeding level 3 on the standard scale. - (11) No person shall be excused from complying with any request made under subsection (3) (c) on the ground that complying with it might incriminate him or his spouse of an offence; but a statement or admission made in complying shall not be admissible in evidence against either of them in proceedings for an offence other than perjury.
+- (8) Where a person is authorised as mentioned in subsection (7) (c)- - (a) the authorisation shall identify the recovery order; and - (b) any person claiming to be so authorised shall, if asked to do so, produce some duly authenticated document showing that he is so authorised. - (9) A person shall be guilty of an offence if he intentionally obstructs an authorised person exercising the power under subsection (3) (b) to remove a child. - (10) A person guilty of an offence under this section shall be liable on summary conviction to a fine not exceeding \$5000. - (11) No person shall be excused from complying with any request made under subsection (3) (c) on the ground that complying with it might incriminate his or her spouse of an offence; but a statement or admission made in complying shall not be admissible in evidence against either of them in proceedings for an offence other than perjury. - (12) Where a child is made the subject of a recovery order whilst being looked after by a local authority, any reasonable expenses incurred by an authorised person in giving effect to the order shall be recoverable from the authority.

-(12) Where a child is made the subject of a recovery order whilst being looked after by a local authority, any reasonable expenses incurred by an authorised person in giving effect to the order shall be recoverable from the authority.
+Absconding from approved child care service 99.

-Absconding from approved child care service
+- (1) Where a child is discovered missing from an approved child care service to which he has been placed or from a person in whose care he has been placed under an emergency protection order, or committed by the Court on an order under this Act, such person in charge of the child shall immediately make a report to the Commissioner. - (2) A child who runs away from an approved child care service to which he has been placed or from a person in whose care he has been placed under an emergency protection order, or committed by the Court on an order under this Act, may, pending investigation- - (a) be brought back to the approved child care service or to the person from which or from whom he has run away; or - (b) be put in another approved child care service or a place of safety to be determined by the Commissioner.

-- 99. (1) A child who runs away from an approved child care service to which he has been placed or from a person in whose care he has been placed under an emergency protection order, or committed by the Court on an order under this Act, may, pending investigation- - (a) be brought back to the approved child care service or to the person from which or from whom he has run away; or - (b) be put in another approved child care service or a place of safety to be determined by the Commissioner. - (2) As soon as possible, after the circumstance referred to in subsection (1) has occurred, the Commissioner shall interview the person in charge of the child care service or the person in whose care the child has been placed. - (3) The child referred to in subsection (1) may be returned to where he had been placed, or if that is not in the best interests of the child, he may be moved by the Commissioner under a care order or otherwise returned to the Court for an application by the Commissioner for a variation order.
+- (3) As soon as possible, after the circumstance referred to in subsection (2) has occurred, the Commissioner shall interview the person in charge of the child care service or the person in whose care the child has been placed. - (4) The child referred to in subsection (2) may be returned to where he had been placed, or if that is not in the best interests of the child, he may be moved by the Commissioner under a care order or otherwise returned to the Court for an application by the Commissioner for a variation order.